 Source: authors’ calculations, using data from Lee Epstein, William M. Landes, and Richard A. Posner, “How Business Fares in the Supreme Court,” Minn.
 L. Rev. 97 (2012): 1431.

 This increasing business-friendliness of the courts took place at the same time, and likely as a result of, increased business attention and influence over the appointments and performance of the US judiciary.
-Starting in the 1970s, business groups poured money into law and economics research and conservative legal networks like the Federalist Society, with the goal of amplifying business influence and impact on the judiciary and the larger intellectual culture.
+Starting in the 1970s, business groups poured money into law and economics research and conservative legal networks like the Federalist Society, with the goal of amplifying business influence and impact on the judiciary as well as the larger intellectual culture.
 As Lewis Powell, then a corporate lawyer, wrote in a Memorandum to the American Chamber of Commerce, “American business ‘plainly is in trouble’; the response to the wide range of critics has been ineffective, and has included appeasement; the time has come – indeed, it is long overdue- for the wisdom, ingenuity and resource of American business to be marshaled against those who would destroy it.”
-Two months later Powell as appointed to the Supreme Court by President Nixon.
-His nomination did not feature any discussions on antitrust enforcement, but Powell would solidify a majority against strong antitrust enforcement on the Court.
+Two months later Powell was appointed to the Supreme Court by President Nixon.
+His nomination did not feature any mention of antitrust enforcement, but Powell would solidify a majority against strong antitrust enforcement on the Court.

 Business influence would extend to attempts to influence judges in other ways.
 A paper by Ash et al. documents the role of various judicial training programs that promoted Chicago school ideas on antitrust law.
-The paper provides evidence that appeals court judges who attended business-sponsored, stylized “law and economics” training (the Manne Program) that mostly include lessons based on Chicago School theories become significantly more likely to vote in favor of lax antitrust enforcement, though a small sample prevents the authors from having clear identification for all samples and specifications.
+The paper provides evidence that appeals court judges who attended a business-sponsored, stylized “law and economics” training (the Manne Program) that mostly includes lessons based on Chicago School theories become significantly more likely to vote in favor of lax antitrust enforcement, though a small sample prevents the authors from having clear identification for all samples and specifications.
 These findings, however, do not include Supreme Court Justices, as only Justice Ruth Bader Ginsburg attended the program.
-In a separate analysis, Sying Cao finds a statistically significant and economically meaningful relationship between district judges’ economic sophistication (as measured per the use of economic terms in decisions and previous economics education) and pro-business rulings (a major part of them being antitrust cases).
+In a separate analysis, Sying Cao finds a statistically significant and economically meaningful relationship between district judges’ economic sophistication (measured by the use of economic terms in decisions and previous economics education) and pro-business rulings (a major part of them being antitrust cases).
 However, her analysis does not find a statistically significant impact for the Manne program in addition to judges’ previous knowledge and exposure to law and economics more generally.
 Cao attributes the conflicting results to either a selection effect of district judges who attended the program in the first place (versus circuit court judges in Ash et al.) or to sample restrictions that make the articles somewhat hard to directly compare (Cao lacks specific attendance data for judges for a pivotal period between 1976 and 1986).

-In a summary, all these data and findings suggests three things.
+To summarize, all of these data and findings suggest three things.
 First, the evidence from the confirmation hearings and other associated work is consistent with the evidence from the legislative and political record: there was no direct public support for a reduction of antitrust enforcement.
 Whatever the real views of the nominees, they clearly learned a lesson from the Bork nomination, which is that opposition to antitrust enforcement is politically unpopular.
 Second, there was also no public, democratically tinged endorsement by the nominees, the president, or the Senate that the Supreme Court would or should use its power to weaken antitrust law.
 Third, there was, however, a significant shift in the profile of the Supreme Court and lower courts, which became significantly more pro-business after 1975.
 This is in part reflected by the rise of the law and economics movement, which itself was partially sponsored by business interests.

 Part IV.
 Taking stock: a death by a thousand cuts